Lorne Alexander Julien

 Lorne’ s artwork is inspired by visions and dreams and the love and respect he holds for his people.
 His paintings have an uplifting hopeful energy.
 Lorne’s artist journey is a healing journey, a way to heal himself and inspire healing in the world.

 Over the last few years, Lorne has painted many murals to support the creation of safe spaces in the public, in schools, government and private offices.
-Outdoor murals can be seen in Kentville on Main Street ,in the corner of Agricola and Willow street in Halifax and at the amphitheatre Oqwa’titek in Annapolis Royal.
-Lorne often uses the eagle, his favourite subject.
-The eagle is important to First Nation’s people as a symbol for love and protection.
+Outdoor murals can be seen in Kentville on Main Street, in the Town of Berwick , at the amphitheatre Oqwa’titek and the wharf in Annapolis Royal and a very long mural at the new Cogswell interchange in Halifax.
+A favourite subject is kitpu, the eagle.
+The eagle is important to First Nation’s people as a symbol for love, respect and protection.
 The paintings are like a prayer.

 News